dryu99/boonwegig-pub/README.md

 - [x] maybe worth making custom errors for chatgpt invalid parsing cases (we can store these in the cache too?)
 - [ ] double check dates
   - [ ] when we get a date col from the db, the js date object we get is UTC-ified or at least knows about the timezone (im worried that the physical location of the server the db lives on will affect the date that's queried)
-- [ ] lol a lot of instagram names still aren't great, might need to do things manually
+- [x] lol a lot of instagram names still aren't great, might need to do things manually
 - [x] look into the datadog logging for backend you did or wahtever it was called
-- [ ] concert type isn't always accurate, maybe leave it out for now?
+- [x] concert type isn't always accurate, maybe leave it out for now?
 - [x] double check if sentry error handling is okay (maybe logging too much)
   - [x] look into how deep sentry can print extra data
 - [ ] maybe we should actually store invalid events in the db (not every post, just the events that are invalid like the duplicate post ones: https://www.instagram.com/p/Cyss2CsxeHj/)
   - [ ] and then we can just flag as INVALID for review_status or sth?
 - [x] look into flushing logs after a certain time for scraper
-- [ ] maybe adjust date format for logs (mght be weird with timezones and logging going across diff days. maybe a unique log file for every run?)
+- [x] maybe simplify timestamp setting process in db by only storing UTC values
+  - [x] in prod it does this automatically, but locally it doesnt... maybe just delete all timezone logic and let client handle it (which makes sense, and the source of truth for timezones can always come from the venue city/country)
+    - [x] actually wait no, we need to specify the timezone offset lol, since instagram posts themselves don't have them.
+- [ ] setup custom domain
+  - [ ] uh remove my personal information from contacts??? search in chatgpt whether if its safe: https://ap.www.namecheap.com/domains/domaincontrolpanel/boonwegig.com/domain#/editcontacts
-- [ ] make sure dates are okay when setting on vps
+- [ ] optimize scraping frequency
+  - [ ] maybe we dont have to do everyday. maybe we only do everyday for certain accounts that post often
+  - [ ] maybe longterm we can add some kind of detection that if an account posted a lot in a certain period of time, we will flag them to increase scraping frequency

 ##  Frontend TODOs